Meet Kirsten, artist, dreamer and creator.

 RYB: How and when did art become a part of your life?

-KC: I was an artist before I held a brush, like every one of us.
+KM: I was an artist before I held a brush, like every one of us.

 RYB: How have you seen your art evolve over the years?

-KC: Pencil was my first love, as soon as I could pick up a pencil.
-As an adolescent, I was introduced to oil paint, which then evolved to working watercolor, encaustic and now mixed media.
-I have arrived where I always saw my art, which is large, vast, expansive and celestial.
+KM: Pencil was my first love, as soon as I could pick up a pencil.
+As an adolescent, I was introduced to oil paint, which then evolved to working with watercolor, encaustic and now mixed media.
+I have arrived where I always saw my art, which is expansive, oceanic and celestial.

 RYB: Currently, what are 3 themes (or aspects) that are influencing your art?

-- The experience of observing the world shift and change
+- The experience of observing the world shift and evolve.

 RYB: What are 3 simple pleasures that always bring you inspiration for your art work: